Devsinglad/conry_list/README.md

 The app shows a List of different countries,capital and there details.
 Search Functionality was implemented on the app in which you can filter through different regions and time zones and languages.
 Orderly arrangement of the list of countries in alphabetical order.
+Internet Check was implemented with the use of connectivity package.

 Code Base:
 The code base was written with dart programming language.